adityakumarsony100-stack/Applied-Data-Science-Capstone-Project-IBM/README.md

 ---

 ## Results
-- **Best Model:** [Insert model name]
 - **Key Insights:**
-  - Insight 1
-  - Insight 2
-  - Insight 3
+  - Logistic Regression, Decision Tree, SVM, KNeighbour model was build
+  - Decision Tree classifier gave best score

 ---

 ## Conclusion
-This project demonstrates practical application of data science techniques to [domain/problem].
+This project demonstrates practical application of data science techniques to analyzing a problem.
-The models and insights can help [stakeholders] make informed decisions based on data.
+The models and insights can help individual to make informed decisions based on data.

 ---